solyarisoftware/SMS-Echo-Server/README.md

 <p align="center"><img src="http://static.skebby.it/s/i/sms-gratis-business.png" alt="skebby logo"></p>

-This project is Yet Another Simple [Sinatra](http://www.sinatrarb.com/) Application acting as "SMS echo server", using Skebby services/APis behind the scenes:
+This project is Yet Another Simple [Sinatra](http://www.sinatrarb.com/) Application, acting as "SMS echo server", using Skebby services/APis enablers behind the scenes:

+## SMS Data Flow

-- An *end User* send a standard SMS to a *Customer Application* that supply a Skebby *Receive SMS* service (each "receive sms" service can be identified by a mobile phone number + application *keyword*)
+1. An *end User* send a "standard SMS" to a *Customer Application* that supply a Skebby *Receive SMS* service (each *Receive SMS* service can be identified by an assigned mobile phone number + Customer *keyword*)

-- Skebby server forward that SMS through an HTTP POST/GET to a *Customer Application Server* to be configured in Skebby through an initial web configuration.
+2. Skebby server forward that SMS through an HTTP POST ( or GET) to a *Customer Application Server* to be configured in Skebby through an initial web configuration.

-- This project realize the *Company Application Server*, log the received SMS data (RX) and
+This project realize a simple example of that *Company Application Server*.
+The Echo Server simply log the received SMS data and

-- send back (TX) to mobile phone sender number a SMS message with pretty the same text payload (ECHO mode).
+3. send back (TX) to mobile phone sender number a SMS message with pretty the same text payload (ECHO mode).

 ```